-SWU 432 Social Policy and Services II (3) spring only
+SWU 432 Social Policy and Services II (3)

-spring only Contemporary social, political, and economic issues.
+Contemporary social, political, and economic issues.
 Special emphasis on poverty and inequality in the Southwest.
 Analysis and development of social welfare policies and programs.
 Prerequisite: SWU 331.

-SWU 474 Ethnic/Cultural Variables

-in Social Work (3)
+SWU 474 Ethnic/Cultural Variables in Social Work (3)